 Before you can open an account at a credit union, you must first qualify for membership.
 At People’s, joining is quick and easy.
-You’re eligible to become a member if you live, work or worship in Clark, Cowlitz or Skamania Counties.
+You’re eligible to become a member if you live, work, or worship in Clark, Cowlitz, or Skamania Counties.
 And if you have a family member who is a current member, you’re eligible regardless of where you live!
-Once you join People’s, you have access to thousands of surcharge-free ATMs nationwide and you’ll receive free online, telephone and mobile banking.
-We also have four convenient branches located throughout Clark County.
+Once you join People’s, you have access to thousands of surcharge-free ATMs nationwide and you’ll receive free online, telephone, and mobile banking.
+We also have five convenient branches located throughout Clark County.

 How Are Credit Unions and Banks Different? in Vancouver WA